CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/variables/what-is-a-variable.md

 When an execution exits a [workspace][], any variables defined within that workspace's [scope][] will be deleted from the execution.
 This means the variables:

 - Are no longer accessible to the execution
-- Are no longer presented in the [Variables Panel][] when the flow is being debugged
+- Are no longer presented in the [Variables Viewer][] when the flow is being debugged

 If the execution re-enters the workspace's [scope][], any variables will be [re-initialised][Initialising Variables].